Please ensure Javascript is enabled for purposes of website accessibility

 Councillors, Committees and Meetings

-Our council has fifteen members and holds meetings twelve times a year, though it doesn’t meet in August and some of the meetings are for special purposes – the Annual Meeting and the Precept Meeting for example.
+Dinnington St John’s Town Council has fifteen members and holds meetings twelve times a year, though it doesn’t meet in August and some of the meetings are for special purposes – the Annual Meeting and the Precept Meeting for example.
 All of the meetings are open to the public and meeting dates are published in advance.

 There are two committees and one working group.